PowerInfer/powerinfer.github.io/_posts/2024-06-07-powerinfer-2.markdown

 <img src="../figures/in-memory-decode.png" alt="Full in-memory decoding speed" class="centered-image">

-Decoding speeds of \sys{}, llama.cpp, and MLC-LLM on TurboSparse-Mistral-7B with different offloading setups.
-"50\% offload" means 50\% model weights of FFN blocks are offloaded to flash storage.
+Decoding speeds of PowerInfer-2, llama.cpp, and MLC-LLM on TurboSparse-Mistral-7B with different offloading setups.
+"50% offload" means 50% model weights of FFN blocks are offloaded to flash storage.
 "No offload" means all model parameters are resident in memory.
-A red label of x indicates an execution failure due to the lack of weight offloading support.
+A red label of ⨉ indicates an execution failure due to the lack of weight offloading support.

 ## Models